 The initial analysis by the client attributed the cause of these data breaches to ‘human error’ and they wanted DPAS to conduct a root cause analysis investigation to further interrogate the causation of these data breaches so lessons can be learnt going forward.
-The desired outcome was to create an expert report detailing the causation of the high-risk data breaches that were reported within a specific period (18-months), analysis of the root causes, any areas of improvement and the recommended remedial actions as provided by DPAS.
+The desired outcome was to create an expert report detailing the causation of the high-risk data breaches that were reported within a specific period (18 months), an analysis of the root causes, any areas of improvement and the recommended remedial actions as provided by DPAS.
 Our client wanted to implement measures in place to reduce the frequency of data breaches to improve the overall confidence in their service by the public as well as to reduce their vulnerability to potential sanctions, litigation and/ or fines.

 WORKING WITH DPAS

 The client chose to engage with independent experts, DPAS, to conduct a root cause analysis and help them get the funding they need to implement key measures to prevent the likelihood of another significant increase in data breaches.